Stocil/Clothing-store/README.md

 ### Online store made with fake api

 ### The main purpose of creation:
--Create a large project for the reactor
+- Create a large project for the reactor
--Learn how to work with asynchronous requests
+- Learn how to work with asynchronous requests
--Learn how to use Redux state manager
+- Learn how to use Redux state manager
--Learn how to create a design using MUI
+- Learn how to create a design using MUI

 ### Stack:
--JS
+- JS
--SCSS
+- SCSS
--React
+- React
--Redux
+- Redux
--ReduxThunk
+- ReduxThunk
--MUI
+- MUI

 Link to the website - https://stocil.github.io/React-store/#/